jae-labs/catv/README.md

   <a href="https://buymeacoffee.com/luiz1361"><img src="https://img.shields.io/badge/Buy%20Me%20A%20Coffee-donate-orange.svg?logo=buymeacoffee" alt="Buy Me A Coffee"></a>
 </p>

 CATV (Cards Against The Void) is a fast, minimal command-line tool for turning your notes into interactive flashcards and reviewing them with spaced repetition.
 Simply point CATV at your folder of markdown notes, and it uses Ollama's local AI models (LLMs) to automatically generate flashcards and quiz you in a colorful terminal interface.
-CATV is written in Go for minimal dependencies—all you need is the Ollama client app from [ollama.com](https://ollama.com) and the compiled binary from this repository.
+CATV is written in Go for minimal dependencies—all you need is the Ollama App from [ollama.com](https://ollama.com) and the compiled binary from this repository.
 No cloud, no subscriptions, no hidden costs.

 **Why CATV?**
 - Effortlessly convert your markdown notes into flashcards using local AI (LLM)